Einsteinish/DumbNode/README.md

 * S3 bucket to store terraform state should be created outside of terraform.
 For example "ta-terraform-states-377028479240"
 * Pre-existing VPC with private subnets.
 * Log group should be created outside of terraform because the terra does not have a permission to delete the log group.The name is “<app_name>-<container_name>”.
+* For Docker iamge with logstash configuration, clone a reoo, [https://git-codecommit.us-west-2.amazonaws.com/v1/repos/ta-docker-mod](https://git-codecommit.us-west-2.amazonaws.com/v1/repos/ta-docker-mod).
+The source files for Dockerfile and the logstash configure are located in ta-docker-mod/tripactions-logstash-cortex.

 ## How to use the templates